 I'm from the Okanagan Valley so I know a thing or two about fresh corn on the cob!
 When we're not eating it hot and dripping with butter at the lake, we put it into everything!
 Like these fresh corn fritters that are perfect for an appetizer, side dish or an amazing summer dinner idea!
 Plus they are easy to make and super versatile, follow along for lots of cooking tips, tricks and ingredient options.

 - Corn - corn is the star in this recipe so if it's in season, use fresh corn on the cob for superior flavor and texture.
 But frozen works too.

 - Zucchini - a great way to use up your summer zucchini, adds great texture and color to the fritters.

 - The Flavor Makers - onions, garlic, red pepper, jalapeno peppers fried together to bring out sweetness and tons of flavor.

 - Flour - I like the use of chickpea flour in this recipe for flavor and texture.
 But I've tested the fritters with all combinations of ap flour, gf flour, and some cornstarch for texture and crispiness and they all worked.

-For the crispiest, most delicious vegan corn fritters / corn pancakes, use fresh corn, keep the batter v. filling ratio low, and use some oil in a hot pan.
-No soggy corn fritters here!
+For the crispiest, most delicious vegan corn and zucchini fritters / corn pancakes, use fresh corn, keep the batter v. filling ratio low, and use some oil in a hot pan.
+No soggy veggie fritters here!

 - Begin by preparing the corn.
 If using fresh (boiled or grilled) corn on the cob, cut the kernels off by placing the cob in a jumbo mixing bowl.
 Hold the cob by the tip and anchor the other end in the bowl by pushing down on the cob.
 Using a sharp knife, cut down the cob - top to bottom.
 The large bowl catches most of the kernels keeping the work area tidy.